jasonwong-lab/LocusMasterTE/README.md

                         accepted; "unique" - only uniquely aligned reads are included. "long_read" - use long read to determine best hit.
-                        NOTE: Results using all assignment modes are included in the lasTEq report by default.
+                        NOTE: Results using all assignment modes are included in the LocusMasterTE report by default.
 This argument determines what mode will be used for the "final counts" column. (default: exclude)